Physicslibrary/Threejs-VR-Physics/README.md

 <img src="images/1-mass_on_a_spring.gif" width="320">

 Two green boxes on the bottom are Touch controllers.
-For "Mass on a spring", they do not do anything except to help see hands in VR.
+For "Mass on a Spring", they do not do anything except to help see hands in VR.
 The oscillating green box at initial x = -0.5m with an arrow showing the force of the spring on the mass as a function of position.